 Raven bridge has a unique stone stair access that allows you to climb up on top of the arch and then over to the other side.

 Fern bridge is a fair distance from the other arches, but it is worth the effort to hike to.
-It is not a stand-alone bridge like the other two bridges on the trail.
-Instead, it hugs a rock face like the Cascade bridge along the Box Canyon trail.
+It is not a stand-alone bridge like the other two bridges.
+Instead, it hugs a rock face like the Cascade bridge along the Box Canyon route.

-Along the trail, there is a backcountry tent site at both Eagles Nest and Johnson Homeplace.
+Along the trail are two backcountry tent sites.
+One is at Eagles Nest, and the other is at Johnson Homeplace.
 A permit is required to stay at these sites and can be obtained at the front desk of the Lewis Caveland Lodge.

 You certainly do not have to break this trail up into a multi-day hike.
 We were able to hike all of it in the hours between breakfast and lunch.
-We did bring our daypack with two of these Nalgene water bottles full of water clipped into the side pockets.
+We brought our daypack with two of these Nalgene water bottles clipped into the side pockets.
 We also packed a snack for each of us to enjoy along the way.

 There are a lot of ups and downs on this trail and some uneven terrain; if you don’t have the best balance, you might want to pack along a pair of collapsable hiking poles to use on the rocky spots.